ceres-solver/ceres-solver/docs/source/nnls_solving.rst

   #. ``SOLVER_CONTINUE`` indicates that the solver should continue
      optimizing.

+  The return values can be used to implement custom termination criterion that supercede the iteration/time/tolerance based termination implemented by Ceres.

   For example, the following :class:`IterationCallback` is used internally by Ceres to log the progress of the optimization.